Ankitaanku208/8.2CDevSecOps/README.md

 ** The app will continue to work normally even if it's not provided a project id

-## Fixing the issues by student
+## Fixing the issues by the student
 To find these flaws in this application (and in your own apps), run:
 ```
 npm install -g snyk
 snyk wizard
 ```

-In this application, the default `snyk wizard` answers will fix all the issues.
+In this application, the default `Snyk wizard` answers will fix all the issues.
 When the wizard is done, restart the application and run the exploits again to confirm they are fixed.